-Here, our Tampa criminal defense attorneys at Thomas & Paulk, P.A. share circumstances where fraud would be charged as a federal crime.
+Here, our Tampa criminal defense attorneys share circumstances where fraud would be charged as a federal crime.
 In addition to reviewing this information, we recommend that you involve an attorney as soon as possible if you’ve been accused of or are under investigation for any type of fraud.
 You could face years or even decades in prison and heavy fines if you’re convicted.
 Exercise your right to legal counsel and give yourself a fighting chance at freedom.

 When Is Fraud a Federal Crime?

 Fraud may be charged as a federal crime if it is committed against the U.S. government, involves crossed state lines or national borders, or involves a violation of any crime under 18 U.S. Code, Chapter 47: Fraud and False Statements.
 This may include mortgage fraud, investment fraud, bank fraud, identity theft, mail fraud, tax fraud, Medicare fraud, securities fraud, and more.

 Let’s take a closer look at some of the most common types of federal fraud crimes:

 - Medicare Fraud: Medical programs like Medicare and Medicaid provide health insurance to millions of Americans.
 Since the government pays for most of these programs, they are often a target for fraud.
 People usually try to collect illegitimate reimbursements from the government by overbilling or performing unnecessary procedures.